Katsute/Baruch-CIS-5800/README.md

 #### 3️⃣ Download Required Resources

  1. Download `site.zip` and `mta-information-site.jar` from the latest [release](https://github.com/Katsute/Baruch-CIS-5800/releases).
+ 2. Extract the zip contents and save the jar in the same folder.

 <!--
  2. Download the following static data feeds from <http://web.mta.info/developers/developer-data-terms.html#data>.